betarelease/blog_posts/2015-02-09-isnt_40mins_too_long.md

 Certainly 40 mins is long enough.
 How do we get faster then?
 How did we get faster in the past?

 We previously had a 2+ hour long build.(I can feel the cringe).
 We took it upon ourselves to shorten it slowly but surely.
-We tackled the low hanging fruits -deleting old, crummy, frequently failing tests and writing a faster/shorter test instead.
-This takes time - and it did.
-It took us upwards of 6 months to get to where we are.
+A lot of effort went into profiling the build and identifying bottlenecks.

 Another thing we did was reduce the number of stages in our pipeline and heavily parallelize.
 We also pruned/postponed tests that were for the slowly/not changing parts of the application.
 So frequently changing modules were built for fast feedback.

-We picked a different tool to replace some of our acceptance tests and are migrating to using capybara and webdriver for new tests or rewriting tests.
+We picked a different tool to replace some of our acceptance tests and are migrating to using [capybara](https://rubygems.org/gems/capybara) and [webdriver](http://docs.seleniumhq.org/projects/webdriver/) for new tests or rewriting tests.

 Slowly but certainly we are deprecating/deleting acceptance tests that are flaky/broken or in general do not seem focused enough.
-Along with these tests that are not able to explain the features - succintly are moved over and rewritten in rspec.
+Along with these tests that are not able to explain the features - succintly are moved over and rewritten in [rspec](http://rspec.info/).

 This strategy has yielded great results for us.
 If we continue this exercise we can certainly make our build even faster.

+I am hoping some of these insights will help you fix your build issues.